 Welcome to my online studio.
 Peter here.
 I create originally-designed stained glass panels and functional wood pieces, inspired by my love for color and the beauty of richly-finished hardwoods.

-While there are many art forms – canvas, print, and a near-infinite variety of media – I’d gravitated to these two: stained glass and wood which enable me to explore the art while practicing the precision required by assembling pieces, whether colored glass, or finer wood joinery.
-Click the images below to see and read more about these mediums.
+While there are many art forms – canvas, print, and a near-infinite variety of media – I’d gravitated toward stained glass and wood which enable me to express and explore the art while practicing the precision required by the medium – design, piece assembly, and finishing, whether colored glass, or finer wood joinery.

 Bim-bam Clock